 integrated steelmaking facility, the Castrip® process consumes

 about 95% less energy and emits less than one-tenth the greenhouse gases.

 Nucor stages its first Town Hall Meeting, an educational and inspirational community rally designed to ensure that free trade equals fair trade for the American worker.
 The event proved to be so popular that we have since staged several more, each one attracting thousands of attendees.

 Utilizing the Castrip® Process, the Crawfordsville, Indiana steel plant

 sets a new record for casting duration.
 The plant cast 7 complete

 ladles of steel over a 10-hour period in mid-August.

 Total throughput for the record was 832 tons.
 The new

 record eclipses the previous best of 4 consecutive ladles.

-This represented a huge step towards the successful
+This represented a huge step toward the successful

 commercialization of the Castrip®